 Model and Teach Good Behavior

-- You'd be surprised how much kids learn from watching you, so it's extra important for parents to model proper behavior.
+You'd be surprised how much kids learn from watching you, so it's important for parents to model proper behavior.
 Wear a helmet, even if you didn't when you were a kid.

-- Tell your kids to ride on the right side of the road, with traffic, not against it.
+Tell your kids to ride on the right side of the road, with traffic, not against it.
 Stay as far to the right as possible.
 Use appropriate hand signals and respect traffic signals, stopping at all stop signs and stoplights.
+Be predictable when riding.